Zahhask45/Piscine-Rush01/README.md

 # Piscine-Rusha01
-To compile just do this:
+To compile just do this: \n
   cc -Werror -Wextra -Wall *.c